 2. Do you suppose the problem of overpopulation has been exaggerated and why?
-If we didn’t exercise any social activity, homo sapience would amount not more than 10 million species globally.
+If we hadn’t exercised any social activity then, homo sapience would amount to not more than 10 million species globally today.
 Our social activity, though, has provided people with means of survival for far greater number of humans.
-Still, it took civilization almost 15 000 years to grow up to 100 million in 500 B.C., almost 2 500 years more to reach the first 1 billion people in 1850, just another 80 years to tip 2 billion in 1930 and 40 more years to double to 4 billion in 1975 and the same 40 years to rise up to 7 000 billion in 2015.
+Still, it took civilization almost 15 000 years to grow up to 100 million in 500 B.C., almost 2 500 years more to reach the first 1 billion people in 1850, just another 80 years to tip 2 billion mark in 1930 and 40 more years to double to 4 billion in 1975 and the same 40 years to rise up to 7 000 billion in 2015.
 I agree with the scientists who think that education and development in poor overpopulated countries will gradually slow the growth and the 9 billion world’s population in 2050 will shrink to 7 billion in 2100 and down to 4-5 billion in 2200.

 3. What ecological problems exist nowadays?
-Alongside with polluting the air making it warmer and more dirty, our industrial civilization has polluted the water in rivers, lakes and oceans, making it unsuitable for wide life habitat and household needs.
-At the same time, humans have halved the area of forests on our planet for the last one hundred years alone.
+Alongside with polluting the air and making it warmer and more dirty, our industrial civilization has polluted the water in rivers, lakes and oceans, making it unsuitable for wild life habitat and household needs.
+At the same time, humans have halved the area of forests on our planet for the last one century alone.
 This process is currently on the rise with 2 000 000 sq. km of forests destroyed globally every decade.

 4. What is the influence of pollution on human’s health?
 As we breathe polluted air, drink dirty water and eat chemically contaminated food, we are doomed to suffer most negative consequences, such as cancer and cardiovascular diseases.
 So people live much longer, but much worse now, in terms of the quality of air, water and food, than 100 years ago.